 Some Use Case Examples

-One example is Companies getting their product feedback from customers and customers suggest enhancements and extra features.
+One example is companies getting their product feedback from customers and customers suggesting enhancements and extra features.
 This information can be really valuable both to the company and to the customers themselves.
 This kind of interaction also builds a community with everyone contributing to the development of the product.

 Implementing this is not easy though.
 There is a risk that too much information will be generated and managing it will become difficult for the company.
 On the other hand, customers may find their complaints are going unanswered.

 A second example is when the business requirement is that companies will be involved in the co-creation of products and services with external parties.
 This could be a marketing agency working with a design company, for example.
 If these companies want to create campaigns for their customers, they need to share information and coordinate effectively.

 A third example would be a product development company working with a quality control organization.
 In this case, the development team would work on a product, and the quality control team would validate releases, ensuring they complied with regulations, and met consumer standards.
 Both of these teams would need to track details.
 Much of this information would need to be shared, though not necessarily in the same format.

 How integration leads to the most effective collaboration

 In the above situations, the different groups need to exchange information.
 This is transactional in nature.
 So a structured approach is the most effective.
 That way, data can be shared quickly, regularly, and easily.
 A tool to do this can have a transformative effect on workflows.
 If data is transferred from one platform to another automatically, then there is no need for human involvement.